Enr0/Enr0.github.io/README.md

 All credit goes to [/u/walkandtalkk](https://reddit.com/user/walkandtalkk), the author of this work.
 You can read the original post on [reddit](https://reddit.com/r/self/comments/1gouvit/youre_being_targeted_by_disinformation_networks/).
+I have made some minor formatting and typo edits but the original content is unchanged.

 ---